Meadow Vole

 Population threats

-Presently, there are no notable threats to the population of Meadow voles, although the species appear to be hunted by weasels, stoats, house cats and other predators of their range.
+Presently, there are no notable threats to the population of Eastern meadow voles, although the species appear to be hunted by weasels, stoats, house cats and other predators of their range.
 Possible threats include habitat changes that may affect certain subspecies, inhabiting small islands.

 Population number

-According to IUCN, the Meadow vole is locally common and widespread throughout its range but no overall population estimate is available.
-Currently, this species is classified as Least Concern (LC) and its numbers remain stable.
+According to IUCN, the Eastern meadow vole is locally common and widespread throughout its range but no overall population estimate is available.
+Currently, this species is classified as Least Concern (LC) on the IUCN Red List and its numbers remain stable.

 Ecological niche

-Meadow voles play an important role in the local ecosystem.
-Due to digging, Meadow voles contribute to aeration of the soil.
+Eastern meadow voles play an important role in the local ecosystem.
+Due to digging, they contribute to aeration of the soil.
 Feeding upon grass, they recycle the nutrients, found in the grass, through defecation.
 And finally, these voles are key prey species for a number of predators, including owls, small hawks and falcons.

 Fun Facts for Kids